 Enhanced Finance Disclosure

-Highlighted by the introduction and passage of California SB 1235, there is a movement by state legislators to introduce consumer-like enhanced finance disclosure requirements for commercial transactions.
-While they differ, the purpose of the proposed new rules concentrates on requiring lenders and other commercial financing companies to provide clear and consistent disclosures with the focus most often on protecting small business owners.
-ELFA has led the industry in obtaining exemptions for all equipment true leases in California and exempted equipment lease transactions in legislation introduced, but not yet passed in New Jersey and New York.
+While the bills differ, the purpose of the proposed new rules concentrates on requiring lenders and other commercial financing companies to provide clear and consistent disclosures with the focus most often on protecting small business owners.
+ELFA has led the industry in obtaining exemptions for all equipment true leases in California and NY and secured a full suite of ELFA exemptions in every state that has introduced and/or passed disclosure legislation since New York.
+Those exemptions include UCC 2A True Leases, UCC 9 Purchase Money Obligations, Captive Transactions and Bank Subsidiary and Affiliate Transactions.
+To date, since CA and NY, 13 states have introduced and/or passed finance disclosure laws - all incorporating ELFA 's full suite of exemptions.